In 2005 I became the main

 I knew that I had to move her out of there.
 I offered to take her into my home an hour away with my husband and two children.
 I wanted to keep her from losing more weight, and protected from falling on the hill.

 Though at first cheerful and grateful for my help, my mother grew sullen and withdrawn, and I quickly felt overwhelmed working, taking care of my children and tending to Mom.
-In the months she lived with me I learned my first tough lesson as a "sandwich generation" caregiver—I couldn't be a superwoman.
+In the short time she lived with us I learned my first tough lesson as a "sandwich generation" caregiver—I couldn't be a superwoman.

-Click here to read the Preface, three sample chapters, and one of the appendices ("Medications Approved to Relieve Symptoms of Alzheimer's Disease").
+Read the Preface, sample chapters, or one of the appendixes,"Medications Approved to Relieve Symptoms of Alzheimer's Disease."

 “Martha’s greatest gift to readers is that of optimism—that caregiving can deepen love, that dementia can be fought, and that families can be strengthened.
 Her book is appealing, enlightening, inspiring."